 6. Add a Weekly Detoxifying Clay Mask to Your Beauty Routine

 Last, but certainly not least, this clay mask is my new heavy hitter in my skin care arsenal.
-Because it’s simply hydrated clay, it’s so gentle on the skin.
+This mask is simply hydrated clay, so it’s gentle on the skin.
 At the same time, that powerful clay draws out the toxins and leaves behind skin that is SO soft, and so clean!

 When my skin is struggling, this clay mask comes to the rescue and speeds up the healing process.
 It is so effective actually, that Mr. Crumbs uses it too!

 He had some persistently clogged pores so one night we used the mask together while playing memory with the kids.
 Then a couple of weeks later, he had a particularly painful pimple on his nose that was taking its sweet ‘ol time to heal.
-One application of the mask and within 24 hours, the swollen red bump had shrunken and the next day, it was gone!
+One application of the mask and the swollen red bump shrank within 24 hours.
+The next day, it was gone!

-A note on Redmond Clay products: I get asked all the time about the Proposition 65 and lead warnings on the Redmond Clay label.
+A note on Redmond Clay products: I am asked all the time about the Proposition 65 and the lead warnings on the label.
 I did some research and found out about why its on there.
 Read about it here.

 Making The Natural Beauty Routine Affordable